 COACH AND ADMINISTRATIVE SUPPORT

 Our staff is comprised of individuals who have a wide variety of experience with the college recruiting process.
-We have coaches who were recruited by an played for division 1 programs.
-Other coaches in our club went through the division 2 and division 3 recruiting process.
+We have coaches who were recruited by an played for NCAA D1 programs.
+Other coaches in our club went through the NCAA DII and DIII recruiting process.
 We also have coaches who were walk-ons at the collegiate level.